isawnyu/pleiades.datasets/README.md

 __directory: `/data/changelogs/`__

 Monthly listings, in HTML files, of new and updated place resources since 2009.
 The listings include: place titles and summaries, links to the live resources on the Pleiades website using canonical URIs, and information about the creators and contributors of each resource, with a special entry for the authors of the referenced changes (includes change summary notes).
+The file `release.html` provides a changelog for the current release with respect to the previous release.

 ### Data Quality Metrics